SQAPractical/ASK/README.md

 16. And update your branch `git merge master`
 (With this command you will take changes from your local master and copy it to your branch)

-Repeat steps 3-16 for each complete task
+Repeat steps 3-16 for each complete task!